How To Buy Shares

 Anyway, let’s get on with buying our shares.
 Enter the number of shares you wish to trade, click the “Dealing Quote” button, and you’ll see something like the following:

 We’ve chosen to buy just one share there, as an example, and what you see is the live price, a breakdown of the costs, a countdown (three seconds left) and a “Deal now” button.

 Click that, and the deal is done, with the money being taken from your broker account.

 Selling is similar, with the proceeds being added to your account.
 But there is one restriction you need to know about.
-Share transactions actually take three days to settle (known as T+3), though most brokers will allow you to sell and then buy something right away with the proceeds -- they can do that easily enough, as in effect they're pooling everyone's buy and sell orders.
+Share transactions actually take two days to settle (known as T+2), though most brokers will allow you to sell and then buy something right away with the proceeds — they can do that easily enough, as in effect they’re pooling everyone’s buy and sell orders.